• Skip to primary navigation

 • Blog

-If you are shopping for an affordable, easy-to-use smoker that features hands-off cooking and delicious flavor, then a gas smoker (propane smoker) is for you.
+If you are shopping for an affordable, easy-to-use smoker that features hands-off cooking and delivers delicious flavor, then a gas smoker (also known as a propane smoker) is for you.

 • They are simple to cook on.